 My name is Erin.
-I am eighteen years old, and I am a tool.
+I am nineteen years old, and I am a tool.

 Gravity Falls, Laika, FusionFall, Buffy, KH, HTTYD.